AytekinYaliz/ylz.poc.client-ts/examples/js.md

 *Function Expression*: var func = function() { /\* ... \*/ };
 The function has full access to the outer variable.
 It can modify it as well.
 If a same-named variable is declared inside the function then it *shadows* the outer one.
-Values passed to a function as parameters are copied to its local variables (But you can update object properties in the function).
+Values passed to a function as parameters are copied to its local variables (pass-by-value).
+If the parameter is an object, you can update its properties.

 ### SCOPE ###